 Types of Activities

-The course will involve an international learning community in a number of activities to be completed within specific time frames, readings, viewing videos, and active engagement with weekly discussion forums.
+The course will involve an international learning community in a number of activities to be completed within specific timeframes, including readings, viewing videos, and active engagement with weekly discussion forums.

 The goals of this course are:

 - To introduce cutting edge thinking and research findings on various topics in civil resistance, as outlined in the course content below.

 - To discuss case studies of nonviolent campaigns and movements.

 - To reflect on the effectiveness of civil resistance and its power to overcome challenging conditions.

 - To provide a platform for peer-to-peer learning and networking.